kokoko3k/koko-aio-slang/docs.md

     Bezel stays the same.

     Integer scale: Game content zoom height is rounded to nearest integer.
+    Maximum integer scale: Dont allow integer scaling more than this
                      * beware: the following options in this group overrides the integer scale.
     Aspect: Change aspect ratio.
     Vertical/Horizontal position: Shifts the game position
     Zoom: Change the size